 18) The Art of Navigation & Navigating originated in India.

 It was born on the Indus River over 6000 years ago.
-The word Navigation is derived from the Sanskrit word ‘Navgatih’.
+The word Navigation comes from the Sanskrit word ‘Navgatih’.
 The word navy is also from the Sanskrit word ‘Nou’.